 Here is what you will need

-This is an overview of the ingredients and steps to make this recipe; scroll down for a printable recipe card with exact measurements and detailed instructions.
+This is a brief summary of the ingredients needed to make this recipe and a convenient shopping list from my Instacart affiliate link.
+For a printable recipe card with exact measurements and detailed instructions, scroll down to the recipe card section.

 As an Amazon Associate, I earn from qualifying purchases.

-How to make this dutch oven pork tenderloin recipe in 6 simple steps
+How to make this Dutch oven pork tenderloin recipe in 6 simple steps

 Prepare the ingredients: Clean and slice the mushrooms, chop the onions and measure the spices for the dry rub.
 Use a sharp knife to remove any silver skin from the pork tenderloin.